clgbatista/cubedesign-ttc/README.md

 This service allows the control of the power sourcing for the subsystems.

-he bitmask only works for the payload condition.
+The bitmask only works for the payload condition, 0x0008.

 ##### Commands